ptav/django-copy/README.md

 # django-copy

-Probably the smallest and simplest djangocopy for Django.
+Probably the smallest and simplest CMS for Django.

 While it is extremely simple, it supports some features that I haven't found in other CMS frameworks.
 Namely you can create pages for multiple languages but also for multiple locations or any conbination of both.